rivie13/studio5000-AI-Assistant/README.md

 - *"What are all the available SDK methods for tag manipulation?"*
 - *"Show me examples of using the Studio 5000 SDK for project creation"*
 - *"Find SDK operations related to routine analysis and modification"*

+### **📐 Technical Drawing Analysis Examples**
+- *"Index the technical drawings PDF for my Amazon conveyor system project"*
+- *"Find all electrical connections for motor M001 in the drawings"*
+- *"Show me the P&ID diagrams related to conveyor CV-001"*
+- *"What safety interlocks are shown for the divert gates in the drawings?"*
+- *"Find the control logic diagrams for the sorter tracking system"*
+- *"Search drawings for jam detection sensor wiring and connections"*

 ### **🏭 Real-World Applications**
 - *"Generate ladder logic for a car wash system with 5 sequential steps"*